 If you were to view Bali solely through the lens of Hollywood you might come away thinking of it simply as a place of beauty, spirituality and love.
 And while that portrayal isn’t far off, Bali has something not winked at in the film: a vibrant startup scene and ample coworking options for digital nomads.

 Coworking spaces can be found all over the island, including hubs, cafes and coliving spaces.
-Check out the full list of coworking spaces for locations and reviews of each space including WiFi benchmarks.
+Check out our list of coworking spaces for locations and reviews including WiFi benchmarks.

 Extending your stay